 14. Switch the yogurt maker off and remove the yogurt jar.
 Straight from the maker the L. reuteri yogurt will be warm.
 Do not stir the yogurt while it is warm or else is will not set in a perfect mass.

-15. Depending on combination of milk and cream you used, your yogurt may have a thin layer of cream on top.
+15. Depending on the milk you used, your yogurt may have a thin layer of cream on top.
 Bonus, this is delicious!

 16. Place the yogurt in the fridge for at least 6 hours to set then enjoy.

-Don’t forget to reserve a third of a cup for your next batch of yogurt!
+Don’t forget to reserve a third of a cup of yogurt or whey for your next batch of yogurt!